spalladino14/Fantasy-Football-Projections-/README.md

 After you click generate new table, please wait a minute or two because their are a ton of background proccesses going on.
 It will look like nothing is happening but that is becasue I didn't add a "loading table" thing or anything. https://spalladino14.shinyapps.io/FantasyFootballProjection/

+NOTE (THIS WORKED IN 2020!
+IT NEEDS A 2021 UPDATE)